rkyzk/your-poetry/README.md

 |2|nav bar elements at logged in status|Log in|Check if the only links displayed are “Home,” “Contact” and username “admin” with an avatar.|The only links displayed are “Home,” “Contact” and username “admin” with an avatar.|The only links displayed are “Home,” “Contact” and username “admin” with an avatar.|pass|2023/7/23|

 **Navigation links (Top right)**
-- Conduct tests no. 1-4 with logged out status.
+- Conduct tests no. 1-4 with logged out status.<br>

 Test No.| Feature being tested | Preparation Steps if any | Test Steps | Expected results | Actual results | Pass/Fail | Date |
 |:---| :--- | :--- |:---| :--- | :--- |:---| :--- |
 |1|”Home”|Go to “Contact” page|Click “Home”|Redirected to ”Home"|Redirected to ”Home”|pass|2023/7/23|